rainlab/builder-plugin/README.md

 ```

 You should now be able to add and configure your custom widget within the Builder plugin just like any other plugin.

+### License

+This plugin is an official extension of the October CMS platform and is free to use if you have a platform license.
+See [EULA license](LICENSE.md) for more details.